AneesPeringal/AneesPeringal.github.io/docs/Method.md

 ![Segmented_image](segmented_image.png)
 ## III.
 Skelotonize
-To obtain the topology of the DSO from the image, we construct the skeloton of the image using Zhang's method {==cite==}.
+To obtain the topology of the DSO from the image, we construct the skeloton of the image using Zhang's method [@Zhang1984].
 Zhang's Method for skeletonization is an efficient algorithm for thinning a binary image to obtain a skeleton representation of shapes.
 The method is based on iteratively removing pixels from the boundaries of the objects in the binary image while preserving the topology and structure of the shapes.
 Zhang’s algorithm works by applying a series of conditional rules that allow the removal of boundary pixels in a way that retains the essential structure of the object.
 Specifically, it works by iterating through the image and checking each pixel's neighborhood for continuity, and then removing pixels that satisfy the continuity.
 This process continues until no further pixels can be removed, resulting in a skeleton that represents the object as a thin, one-pixel-wide line.

 <figure markdown="span">
     ![Skelotonized](skeleton.png)
     <figcaption style="text-align: center; font-style: italic;">1 pixel width representation of the rope</figcaption>